All Collections

 Call Volume

-Changes the volume level of the audio that is coming out of the Intercom device.
+Changes the volume level of the audio that comes of the intercom device.

-When Intercom button is pressed, call can be ended, this is toggled on by default
+When the Intercom button is pressed, a call can be ended.
+This is toggled on, by default.

-When receivers are phone numbers, a phone call from the Intercom to the receiver will be made.
-Two way talk will not start till the call is accepted, the dial key starts the call.
-It is '#' or '*'
+When receivers are phone numbers, a phone call from the intercom to the receiver is made.
+Two-way talk does not start until the call is accepted.
+The dial key starts the call.
+It is a hashtag (#) or asterisk (*).

 Dial key to unlock door